 Bear in mind that some candidates will be nervous during the interview.
 This may result in fidgeting, sweating, stammering, babbling, or struggling to maintain eye contact.
 If those behavioral issues are consistent, they may not be red flags.
 However, behavioral shifts might be a red flag.

 You might also want to note how they treat others in your organization, including other potential hires, receptionists, and passersby.
-The last thing you want on a well-functioning team is a jerk or distracted person.
+The last thing you want on a well-functioning team is a rude or distracting employee.

 When you’re checking references after the interview, throw in a few questions about the former employee’s soft skills.
 Did they show signs of leadership?
 Were they given additional responsibilities?
 How did they get along with the rest of the staff?
 HR departments in big companies may not have answers, but some employers will share insights.
 Cross-reference their answers with information acquired for a better idea of how the candidate would perform on the team.